 It is dangerous to combine alcohol and any strong prescription medication.

 Alcohol can have serious side effects by itself, and it can enhance the side effects of other drugs, like prescription medications, in unpredictable and dangerous ways.
-The same is true for opiate medications, such as hydrocodone, oxycodone, and morphine.
-These strong prescription painkillers are synthetic or semisynthetic medications based on opium, which is derived from the opium poppy.
+The same is true for opioid medications, such as hydrocodone, oxycodone, and morphine.
+These strong prescription painkillers are synthesized from different opiate alkaloid precursor substances, which are derived from the opium poppy.
 These medications can help post-surgical or post-injury pain, or people suffering from chronic pain; however, when they are abused or taken in combination with other drugs, like alcohol, they can threaten the individual’s health.

 If a person takes opioid prescription painkillers as their doctor has prescribed, they should not experience too many intoxicating symptoms.
 In general, opiates can make a person sleepy, chronically fatigued, or constipated, but there should not be too many side effects unless the drug is taken in a larger-than-prescribed quantity, or if the prescription is too high and needs adjustment.